-- (1) Use the same verb in an active sentence and tell who or what did the action.
-If you do this, try to keep the focus on the person receiving the action. - (2) Use the same verb in an active sentence, and do not tell who or what did the action.
-Instead, use a generic expression like "they" or "people" or "someone." - (3) Use a different verb.
+Examples of Translation Strategies Applied (1) Use the same verb in an active sentence and tell who did the action.
+If you do this, try to keep the focus on the person receiving the action.
+A loaf of bread was given him every day from the street of the bakers.
+(Jeremiah 37:21b ULT) The king's servants gave Jeremiah a loaf of bread every day from the street of the bakers.
+(2) Use the same verb in an active sentence, and do not tell who did the action.
+Instead, use a generic expression like "they" or "people" or "someone."
+It would be better for him if a millstone were put around his neck and he were thrown into the sea.
+(Luke 17:2a ULT) It would be better for him if they were to put a millstone around his neck and throw him into the sea.
+It would be better for him if someone were to put a heavy stone around his neck and throw him into the sea.
+(3) Use a different verb in an active sentence.